Healthdirect Free Australian health advice you can count on.

 Key facts

-• Group B streptococcus (GBS) is a type of bacteria that many healthy adults have in their bodies but without their becoming unwell.
+• Group B streptococcus (GBS) is a type of bacteria.

-• Newborns, pregnant women, older adults and people with a weakened immune system may become very unwell if infected with GBS.
+• Newborn babies, pregnant women, older adults and people with a weakened immune system may become very unwell if infected with GBS.

 What is group B streptococcal infection?

-GBS infection can cause a baby to become unwell shortly after they are born.
+GBS infections can cause your baby to become unwell shortly after they are born.
 Symptoms of GBS infections in newborn babies include:

 • difficulty breathing, breathing too quickly or noisy breathing

-• being very sleepy and not interested in breastfeeding or drinking from a bottle
+• not being interested in breastfeeding or drinking from a bottle

 • vomiting